woojiahao/git-guide/02-first-repository/README.md

 > ... a category of software tools that help a software team manage changes to source code over time.
 Version control software keeps track of every modification to the code in a special database

 Git is not the first version control system but it is one of the most commonly used ones at present time.
-Other version control systems include [SVN](https://subversion.apache.org/) and [Mercurial](https://www.mercurial-scm.org/).
+Other version control systems include [SVN](https://subversion.apache.org/) and [Mercurial.](https://www.mercurial-scm.org/)

-Essentially, a version control system tracks the "history" of changes to a piece of code over time.
+A version control system tracks the "history" of changes to a piece of code over time.
 Git, in particular, is well-known as it allows developers to collaborate and work on a codebase without an active connection to a central code repository.

 However, in order for collaboration to happen, Git requires a remote server to store this code history.
-There are plenty of free options available - one of which being Github which we will explore later - but there are also ways to create your own Git remote server ([more details](https://git-scm.com/book/en/v2/Git-on-the-Server-Setting-Up-the-Server)).
+There are plenty of free options available - one of which being Github which we will explore later.

+There are also ways to create your own Git remote server ([more details](https://git-scm.com/book/en/v2/Git-on-the-Server-Setting-Up-the-Server)).

 ### GitHub

 GitHub is a company that provides hosting for Git.
-This means that any code that is uploaded to the Git server is managed and maintained by the GitHub team.
+This means that any code uploaded to the Git server is managed and maintained by GitHub.

 GitHub is one of the most popular version control sites out there.
 Other options include [GitLab](https://about.gitlab.com/) and [BitBucket.](https://bitbucket.org/)

-Now that we have gotten the basic terminology out of the way, let's get into creating your first repository.
+With the basic terminology out of the way, let's get into creating your first repository.

 ## First repository

 There are two ways to create a repository.
-This guide will go through both in detail.
 There are specific use cases for either and it's best that you are familiar with them.

-When following along with the guide, execute the code in the first method.
+**Note*** when following along with the guide, execute the code in the first method (GitHub first).

 ### GitHub first

-The first approach is "GitHub first".
-This is where the repository is created on GitHub (creating a remote repository first) before it is made available on your local machine.
-(Do not worry about the remote vs local idea for now, this will be explained in chapter 3).
+In "GitHub first", the repository is created on GitHub (creating a remote repository first) before it is made available on your local machine (Do not worry about the remote vs local idea for now, this will be explained in chapter 3).

-1. First, login to GitHub and in the top-right corner of the menu bar, you should see a drop-down.
+1. Login to GitHub and in the top-right corner of the menu bar, you should see a drop-down.
 Expand it and you will see an option for a "New Repository".
 Select this option.

     ![New repository option in GitHub](./res/new-repository-option.png)